Tmixa2/XdGame/README.md

 [*]Gameplay:

-Nothing suspicious, just a little game.
+-Nothing suspicious, just a little game.

 [*]instalation:

-copy/download every file in repo, launch .py file and "vyalua", IT WORKS!
+-copy/download every file in repo, launch .py file and "vyalua", IT WORKS!

 [*]customization:

-code is open source, so feel free to change any parameter in shooter_game.py
+-code is open source, so feel free to change any parameter in shooter_game.py